ICTU/docker-dashboard/docs/architecture/README.md

 ## System Components
 ![system components](./system-components.mmd.png)
+The components are grouped by functionality characteristics.
+This doesn't necessarily reflect the component deployment.

 ### Dashboard -- Meteor App
 The dasboard (this repo) is internally made up of three components.
 The client is a single page reactive web application delivered to client browsers.
 The client retrieves data from the server over [DDP](https://en.wikipedia.org/wiki/Distributed_Data_Protocol).